-Section 2.4: Dissertation Defense Meeting
+Dissertation Defense Meeting

-The schedule for the dissertation defense meeting will be similar to the proposal defense meeting (see Section 2.2.3).
+The schedule for the dissertation defense meeting will be similar to the proposal defense meeting.
 The student will present the study (20-30 minutes).
 Having already proposed the study, the majority of this presentation will focus on the Methods, Results, and Discussion.
 Committee members will have the opportunity to raise questions relating to the study or other questions related to the research process or leadership studies more generally (30-45 minutes).
 Committee members will convene without the student present to discuss the adequacy of the completed study (15-30 minutes).
 Finally, the student will return, the committee chair will share will the student the committee's determination (Pass/Pass with Major Revisions/Fail):